LoopKit/loopdocs/docs/loop-3/medtrum.md

 ### Suspend Delivery

-Tapping on `Suspend Delivery` halts all insulin delivery from the patch.
-You must remember to resume insulin later.
-Please configure a timer to remind you that no insulin is being delivered.
+Tapping on `Suspend Delivery` halts all insulin delivery from the patch for a duration of 2 hours.
+You can resume insulin delivery before that by tapping on resume delivery.

 * The user is alerted that pump is suspended by an icon on the OS-AID main screen header.
+* The patch itself might vibrate or beep every 15 minutes

 ![pump status icon when suspended](img/pump-alert-suspended.svg){width="150"}
 {align="center"}